State Emergency Operations Center

-Onshore winds and waves will generate a moderate risk of rip currents across Panhandle and Gulf Coast beaches from Walton County through Franklin County and from Pinellas County through Monroe County.
-In addition, a moderate risk of rip currents is also in effect from Walton through Franklin counties.
-The remaining beaches across the sunshine state will enjoy a low risk of rip currents.
+At the coast winds and waves will generate a moderate risk of rip currents across Panhandle and Gulf Coast beaches from Walton County through Franklin County and from Pinellas County through Monroe County.
+In addition, a moderate risk of rip currents exists for Northeast Florida beaches from Nassau County through Flagler County.
+Otherwise, the remaining Atlantic coast beaches will enjoy a low risk of rip currents.
 Dangerous rip currents, however, can still occur near piers and jetties, especially during low tide.
 For more information about rip current safety, click here.

 National Weather Service